Testing Community Structures for Hypergraphs: Numerical Studies.

 Our study consists of two parts.
-In the first part, we investigated the power change of the three testing procedures when $\delta_2=\delta_3=\delta$ increases from 0 to 10.
+In the first part, we investigated the power change of the four testing procedures when $\delta_2=\delta_3=\delta$ increases from 0 to 10.
 Specifically, we set $b_2=10b_3$, where $b_3=0.01, 0.005, 0.001$ represents the dense, moderately dense and sparse network, respectively; $a_m=r_mb_m$ for $m=2,3$ with the values of $r_m$ summarized in Table \ref{table:choice:rm:fix:b3}.
 It can be checked that such choice of $(a_m, b_m)$ indeed makes $\delta$ range from $0$ to $10$.
 We also considered both balanced and imbalanced networks with the probability ($\varsigma$) of the smaller community takes the value of 0.5 and 0.3, respectively.

 The rejection proportions under various settings are summarized in Figures \ref{figure:dense:network} through \ref{figure:sparse:network}.
-Several interesting findings should be emphasized.
-First, the rejection proportions of all test statistics at $\delta=0$ are close to the nominal level $0.05$ under different choices of $\varsigma$ and $b_3$, which demonstrates that all test statistics are valid.
-Second, as expected, the rejection proportions of the three methods all increase with $\delta$, regardless of the choices of $b_3$ and $\varsigma$.
-Third, in most cases, the testing procedure based on non-uniform hypergraph has larger power than the one based only on the $3$-uniform hypergraph or the ordinary graph.
+Several interesting findings should be discussed.
+First, the rejection proportions of all test statistics except the $Z_T$ (based on the graph transformation) at $\delta=0$ are close to the nominal level $0.05$ under different choices of $\varsigma$ and $b_3$, which demonstrates that these three test statistics are valid. {We observe that the size (corresponding to $\delta=0$) and power (corresponding to $\delta>0$) of the graph-transformation test are almost $100\%$ regardless of the choice of $b_3$, which implies that the testing procedure $Z_T$ is asymptotically invalid.} Second, as expected, the rejection proportions of all tests increase with $\delta$, regardless of the choices of $b_3$ and $\varsigma$.
+Third, in most cases, the testing procedure based on non-uniform hypergraph ($Z$) has larger power than the one based only on the $3$-uniform hypergraph ($Z_3$) or the ordinary graph ($Z_2$).
 This agrees with our theoretical finding since more information has been used in the combined test; see Remark \ref{new:test:rem} for a detailed explanation.

+\begin{Remark} The failure of the graph-transformation-based testing procedure $Z_T$ is possibly due to the dependence between the edges of the transformed graph. {Given the number of communities $k$, many existing community detection algorithms do not require the independence assumption about the edges.
+However, this assumption is important to derive the limit distributions of the corresponding statistics in the hypothesis testing problems about $k$ (e.g., see \cite{BS16, GL17a, L16, tokuda2018statistical}).} The graph-transformation-based method might still be promising for testing hypergraphs, but new asymptotic theory based on dependent edges seems necessary. \end{Remark}